systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

   * `1 << 6` → The boot loader supports passing a random seed to the OS.

 * The EFI variable `LoaderRandomSeed` contains a binary random seed if set.
-It is set by the boot loader to pass an entropy seed read from the ESP partition to the OS.
+It is set by the boot loader to pass an entropy seed read from the ESP to the OS.
   The system manager then credits this seed to the kernel's entropy pool.
 It is the responsibility of the boot loader to ensure the quality and integrity of the random seed.

 * The EFI variable `LoaderSystemToken` contains binary random data, persistently set by the OS installer.
 Boot loaders that support passing